Hiroko Hayashi (singer)

 Hiroko Hayashi (林 寛子, Hayashi Hiroko) is a Japanese actress, singer and tarento.

 Biography

 Hiroko Hayashi made her TV-drama debut in Tabiji in 1965.
 She debuted as a singer in 1974.

 In 1979, she married Hisao Kurosawa, a film producer whose father was Akira Kurosawa, but later they divorced.
 They have three children.
 She also has three grandchildren by her eldest daughter Yu Kurosawa (1982).
+Her height is 5′ 1″ (1.55 m).